pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

  Our API offers the ability to manage all aspects of the account.
- From getting the balance of the account to set the different limits of transactions, the API adapts to your use cases.
+ From getting the balance of the account to set the different limits of transactions : you can adapt the account to your use cases.

 More information regarding this endpoint in the [API reference.](/api/Core)